Outlaw Run: Ride experience

 The train exits out of the station and climbs the chain lift hill first.
 The track then goes through a small pre-drop, similar to that on Bolliger & Mabillard steel roller coasters, before dropping 162 ft at an angle of 81°.
 The train then ascends the first element, which is an outside banked turn, where the track is banked over to 153° before rolling back out of the bank.
 After going around a low-to-the-ground curve, the train enters a 100 ft double down followed by a 70 ft double up.
 This is followed by a left turn into a "twist and turn" element, which is then followed by a "wave turn" that drops to the right into a small airtime hill known as a high-speed float.
 Outlaw Run's final two inversions are heartline rolls, where the rotation axis occurs at approximately chest level.
 The train then enters the brake run and returns to the station.
 A single ride cycle is completed in approximately 1 minute and 27 seconds.

 Records

 Outlaw Run debuted with the steepest drop, 81°, on any wooden roller coaster in the world at the time.
 Although the creators of Outlaw Run originally planned to claim the record for the only operating wooden roller coaster to feature inversions, the announcement of Hades 360 at Mt.
 Olympus Water & Theme Park in Wisconsin Dells, Wisconsin, forced Silver Dollar City to modify their claim; they now cite Outlaw Run as the only wooden roller coaster to feature multiple inversions.
 It is also the fifth fastest wooden roller coaster in the world, with a top speed of 68 mph.
 The speed, height, and drop angle records were broken by Goliath at Six Flags Great America in the first half of 2014.
 Goliath is another Rocky Mountain Construction roller coaster.
-Outlaw Run retains the record for the wooden roller coaster with the most inversions.
+Outlaw Run retains the record for the wooden roller coaster with the most inversions, tied with another RMC coaster, Wildfire at Kolmården Wildlife Park in Norrköping, Sweden.